 -Antihistamines Used for Cholinergic Urticaria

 Antihistamines are agents/drugs that serve to inhibit (or prevent) the release of histamine in the body.
-Histamine is a chemical involved in allergic responses & other biological functions.
+Histamine is a chemical involved in allergic responses and other biological functions.
 During a cholinergic urticaria (heat hives) attack, histamine is released in the body.
 This is what causes the “itchy” hives feeling.
 Many antihistamines can be purchased over the counter in a local drug store or online.
 Over the counter antihistamines do not require a prescription.
-Some antihistamines are stronger, and require a prescription.
+Some antihistamines are stronger and require a prescription.

 List of Commonly Prescribed/Used Antihistamines May Include: